plone/documentation/docs/backend/content-types/fti.md

 </object>
 ```

-Then, add a file to the `types` directory with the same name.
+Then add a file to the `types` directory with the same name.
 In this example, the file is `types/Document.xml` and contains this XML:

 ```xml